Prepping Your Immune System for the Fall Months Ahead

 Cold weather: Does it weaken your immune system?

-No. In fact, exercising in less-than-ideal conditions allows the brain to release dopamine Dehydration, fatigue and stress can break down the immune system and the body’s defenses.
+No. In fact, exercising in less-than-ideal conditions allows the brain to release dopamine.
+Dehydration, fatigue and stress can break down the immune system and the body’s defenses.
 Being physically cold does not, on its own, cause one to get sick!

 Get proper rest and relaxation

 One of the easiest ways to help boost your immune system is to allow for proper sleep each night.
 The CDC recommends getting more than seven hours of sleep each night.
 The brain is very active during sleep cycles as it attempts to “purge” excess information to de-stress the system.
 Stress can be an impacting factor on the body’s ability to fight off illnesses.
-The body is allowed to repair itself during sleep, so this is necessary when you want to boost our immune system.
+The body is allowed to repair itself during sleep, so this is necessary when you want to boost your immune system.

 If you are interested in learning more information about your immune system, or if you would like to set up an appointment, click here: Find a Provider at Cameron Memorial Community Hospital, Angola, IN (cameronmch.com).